 Cloud Spend Statistics

-A study of cloud computing trends conducted by IDG came up with some pretty interesting findings about the average cloud budget by company.
-Remarkably, cloud computing figures grew from $1.62 million in 2016 to $2.2 million for 2018.
+A study of cloud computing trends conducted by IDG came up with some pretty interesting findings about the company’s average cloud budget.
+Remarkably, cloud computing figures grew from $1.62 million in 2016 to $2.2 million in 2018.

-However, they also stated that results vary based on the size of the company.
+However, they also stated that results might vary based on the size of the company.

 In fact, large enterprises invest as much as $3.5 million on average, while SMBs invest $889.000.

-The UK government is now spending more than £1 billion per year as it goes through cloud transition.
+The UK government is now spending more than $1.33 billion per year as it transitions to the cloud.
 Migrating to the cloud is a long process, and cloud computing growth is often costly.

-Funny thing is, the costs for 2014 amounted to only £421 million – but they’ll keep going up for the duration of the transition.
+The funny thing is that the costs for 2014 amounted to only $559 million, but they’ll keep going up during the transition.

 Cloud Computing Safety & Security Facts